gracemichitson/techjournal/README.md

 2.chgrp marketing / marketing
 3. chmod g+w /marketing
 The g repreents group premissions.
 It will be either owner group or other.

+LAB ADDS Group Policy:

+1. Go to Local Servers on your Server Manager and right click on tools.
+Then select Active Directory Users and Computers.
+2. Create a new Organizational Unit by right clicking on grace.local.
+3. Call this OU SYS255, and add 3 more OU's called accounts,computers, and groups.
+4. Create users within the SYS255\accounts OU
+5.DRAG WKS01-Grace from grace.local\computers OU to the SYS255\computers OU
+6. Add a global security group within the SYS255\Groups, and name it custom-desktop.
+ALice and Bob are members.
+This allows you to change permissions based on the groups that some uers are in.
+This will be helpful if there was a different department in your system that should not have access to certian things.
+7. BEST PRACTICE FOR GROUPS: Many times, organizations will have a number of groups defined in their active directory domain.
+For this reason, it is a best practice to have a naming convention that purposefully describes what the groups do.
+A lot of times, groups allow or disallow users permission to folders on the network.
+Think departments.
+For this reason, a commonly found group membership is in the form of something like this:
+DepartmentName_RW_ACL or GP_WindowsIESettings_ACL
+This gives administrators an idea of what the group is for, and who may need to be a member

+Group policy- USER, this group policy will define the uder level settings.
+1. tools > Group Policy Management
+2. Right click on SYS255, and select Create a GPO in this domain, and link it here.
+3. Chnage the users to custon-desltop, which would be alice and bob.
+4. remove authenticated users, add domain Computers.
+5. RIght click on your new GP and click edit, and choose what you want to edit out of the homescreen.

+TO CHANGE USERS AT THE LOGIN:
+1.Create and Link a new GPO within the SYS255\Computers OU called DisableLastLogin
+2. In the group policy management, right click and select edit for yout new OU
+3. policies>Windows settings > security settings > local policies
+4. Choose at will.

+HOW TO PREPARE FOR ASSESSMENT:
+1. Download all the Previous Labs done.
+2. Set aside a  day to review the labs.
+3. Review each topic that you had trouble with (the first three weeks).
+4. Take notes.
+5. Review Github Tech Journal.
+6. Ask Qustions if there is any.
+7. Pray.